 Save stacks of cash by cooking your meals at home rather than eating out.
 According to a study conducted by Forbes:

 We found on average, it is almost five times more expensive to order delivery from a restaurant than it is to cook at home.
 And if you’re using a meal kit service as a shortcut to a home cooked meal, it’s a bit more affordable, but still almost three times as expensive as cooking from scratch.

 Cooking meals at home not only saves you money but they are also generally healthier so ditching takeaways and restaurants truly is a win-win!

-Save for emergencies – Arrange a direct deposit to your saving account so that a certain percentage of your salary goes straight into your emergency fund.
+Arrange a direct deposit to your saving account so that a certain percentage of your salary goes straight into your emergency fund.
 Doing this means you don’t have to think about specifically putting the money aside and it’s easier to build up the fund.
-Ideally your emergency fund should have at least 3 times your monthly salary months worth of savings to carry you through tough times.
+Ideally, your emergency fund should have at least 3 times your monthly salary to carry you through tough times.

 Choose a credit card with a generous reward program.
 And make sure that you always pay off your balance at the end of the month.
 If you are not disciplined enough to pay off your card at the end of the month then it is better to ditch it in favor of using cash.
 Over 40% of American families have credit card debt, don’t be one of them!

 Stop brand loyalty purchases.
 Shop around for cheaper alternatives to your favorite brands and if you have coupons by those brands instead.
 Using a $2 off coupon today might not seem like a huge saving but over time it can definitely add up!